jk-jeon/jk-jeon.github.io/_posts/2022-02-16-jeaiii-algorithm.md

   < \frac{1}{n}\left\lceil\frac{2^{D}(n+1)}{10^{k}}\right\rceil
 $$

 does not have a solution, because the maximum value of the left-hand side is bigger than the minimum value of the right-hand side.
-Therefore, it is not possible to compute $y$ by performing a multiplication followed by a shift.
+Therefore, it is not possible to compute $y$ by just performing a multiplication followed by a shift.

-Instead, we can try something like
+Instead, we choose

 $$
   y = \left\lfloor \frac{nm}{2^{L}} \right\rfloor + 1,
 $$

-which means that we can indeed omit masking at each step, at the cost of additionally performing an addition for the initial step of computing $y$.
+which means that we indeed omit masking at each generation of $2$ digits, but at the cost of additionally performing an increment for the initial step of computing $y$.

-In this case, $(*)$ becomes
+With this choice of $y$, $(*)$ becomes

 $$\tag{$**'$}
   \frac{1}{n}\left\lceil\frac{2^{D}n}{10^{k}}\right\rceil - \frac{1}{n}